IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

    foo_ptr->bar();

 And pass the foo object reference to the function using :code:`*` operator.
-Please remember that unique pointer cannot be copied or passed by value.
+Please note that the unique pointer cannot be copied or passed by value.

 .. code-block:: cpp

    processFoo(*foo_ptr);

-There is a possibility to access raw pointer using :code:`get()` method.
+It's possible to access the raw pointer using the :code:`get()` method.
 It's especially helpful if you want to use the smart pointer to manage memory while still passing the raw pointer to code that doesn't support smart pointers.